 To teach this command, hold a treat in your hand and show it to your dog.
 Say “Leave it” and close your hand around the treat.
 Wait for them to stop trying to get the treat, and then reward them with a different treat and praise.

 Repeat this several times, gradually increasing the difficulty by using more tempting objects.
 Variations of the leave it command include asking your dog to drop an object they have in their mouth or to ignore a distracting object or situation.

 Remember, training your Australian Shepherd with advanced commands requires patience and consistency.
 With time and practice, your dog will learn and become a well-behaved and obedient companion.

 Specific Training Commands for Australian Shepherds

-Australian Shepherds are a unique breed with specific abilities, talents, and more quirks.
+Australian Shepherds are a unique breed with specific abilities and talents.
 To bring out the best in them, it’s important to train them in specialized skills such as agility and herding.
 In this section, we’ll explore the specific training commands that are essential for developing your Australian Shepherd’s full potential.

 Agility training commands

 Australian Shepherds are highly skilled in agility competitions due to their agility, speed, and intelligence.
 To train your Australian Shepherd for agility competitions, you need to teach them specific agility commands such as jump, tunnel, weave, and A-frame.